 The kings left a family in each temple to look after it and the same family flourished and developed a dharmshala (rest house) for their respective temples.
-The temples now lie in a dilapidated condition; there is no one that can take the responsibility for their restoration.
+The temples now lie in a dilapidated condition.
+There is no one that can take the responsibility for their restoration.
 The ownership doesn’t lie with anyone.
 The derelict architecture is dying in an abandoned state.
 Neither the government nor the temple owners show any interest in retaining the old charm.
-But, to a traveller like me, the ruined temples’ architecture also look beautiful.
+But, to a traveler like me, the ruined temples’ architecture also look beautiful.

 The city indeed looks like a set of Ramayan which could never be dismantled.

 Only a handful of pundits grew rich all thanx to the Ram Mandir Controversy.
 The temples like Dashrath Mahal, Kanak Bhavan, and Ramayan Bhavan can be seen well-maintained and restored.
 I was even shocked to see the guards with loaded guns in a temple.
 On enquiring for the same, they said that it was for the Mahant of the Temple!